 Canadian Data Protection Laws

 Canada’s data protection laws are not the same as the Japanese law.
 Canada also doesn’t just have one data protection law.
 It has a national law and different data protection laws throughout various provinces.
 The national law is the Personal Information Protection and Electronic Documents Act (PIPEDA).
 Two of the provincial data protection laws (for the provinces of Alberta and British Columbia) are known as the Personal Information Protection Act.
 These two provincial laws are substantially similar to PIPEDA, but are different from Japan’s data protection law.
 Even though the two laws have the same acronym as the Japanese data protection law, they are different.

 Because these two provincial data protection laws are so similar to PIPEDA, they apply to all processing activities that you may carry out for the two provinces.
 In other words, PIPEDA does not apply in the provinces in those situations.
 If the processing starts flowing into other provinces that don’t have PIPEDA-equivalent laws, PIPEDA applies.

-Changes to the Japanese Personal Information Protection Act (PIPA)?
+Amendments to the Japanese Personal Information Protection Act (PIPA)

 Actions you can take

 - Know more about the GDPR and global data protection regulation by attending a GDPR workshop.

 - Know how the Japanese PIPA Act or Canadian data protection laws affect you by asking us to answer your questions.